Red Bank Family Law

 Relevant factors usually do not include a spouse's actions that caused the marriage to fail, such as adultery.

 What counts as marital property?
 The court presumes that any assets that are acquired or earned during the marriage are marital property, including gifts between the spouses.
 In some families, it is clear which property is marital property.
 Each spouse may have had a separate bank account for separate earnings, or there may be a strong premarital agreement outlining what remains separate property in case of divorce.
-In many families, however, things are not so clear.
+In many families, however, things are not so clear, and a family law attorney in Red Bank may be helpful in untangling the situation.

 Most spouses commingle their funds, jointly title separate property, or allow separate property to transmute into marital property.
 When a spouse or both spouses have high net worth, property division can become very complex, and working out an equitable division may require the help of forensic accountants and other experts.